CHI-CityTech/International-collaboration/README.md

 # International-collaboration

-Storage for assets and designs promoting international collabroation, either with CHI as the organizing entity, or CHI as a participant.
+Storage for assets and designs promoting international collaboration, either with CHI as the organizing entity, or CHI as a participant.